MIEC/UnityConventions/ProjectStructure.md

 * Assets will definitely work as intended, because they are where meant to be

 #### Cons
-* Slightly more complex navigation in your assets
+* Slightly more cumbersome navigation in your assets